smohadjer/durst/README.md

 # Durst

-Durst is a minimal shop to allow the club members to purchase drinks at the club.
-It is built using MERN stack (MongoDB, Express, React, Node.js).
+Durst is a single page app that allows club members to purchase drinks at the club.
+It is built using MVC and MERN stack (MongoDB, Express, React, Node.js).

 ### Database Model
 ````